Rizzo v. Goode: Supreme Court

+In a 5-3 ruling, the Supreme Court reversed the Court of Appeal ruling, holding there is no liability under the Civil Rights Act of 1871 for police misconduct that occurs independently of "any policy or plan by petitioners—express or otherwise—showing their authorization or approval of such misconduct".

 The Supreme Court cast the case as "a heated dispute between individual citizens and certain policemen ... [that] has evolved into an attempt by the federal judiciary to resolve a 'controversy' between the entire citizenry of Philadelphia and the petitioning elected and appointed officials over what steps might, in the Court of Appeals' words, '[appear] to have the potential for prevention of future police misconduct.'"

-The court - "express[ing] grave doubts about the justiciability" of the case - held that "the individual respondents' claim to 'real and immediate' injury rests not upon what the named petitioners might do to them in the future -- such as set a bond on the basis of race -- but upon what one of a small, unnamed minority of policemen might do to them in the future because of that unknown policeman's perception of departmental disciplinary procedures.
+The court questioned whether there was a legitimate case or controversy - "express[ing] grave doubts about the justiciability" of the case - said that "the individual respondents' claim to 'real and immediate' injury rests not upon what the named petitioners might do to them in the future...but upon what one of a small, unnamed minority of policemen might do to them in the future because of that unknown policeman's perception of departmental disciplinary procedures.
 This hypothesis is even more attenuated than those allegations of future injury found insufficient in O'Shea to warrant invocation of federal jurisdiction.
 Thus, insofar as the individual respondents were concerned, we think they lacked [standing]."

 Moreover, "appropriate consideration must be given to principles of federalism in determining the availability and scope of equitable relief," the court said; "[w]here, as here, the exercise of authority by state officials is attacked, federal courts must be constantly mindful of the "special delicacy of the adjustment to be preserved between federal equitable power and State administration of its own law."
 In such a setting, "principles of equity ... militate heavily against the grant of an injunction except in the most extraordinary circumstances."
+Justice Rehnquist (as he then was) explained that: